Crossing the East of the Calanques massif

 Rating : challenging (steep ascents/descents, rock scrambles)

-A circular trail running from St. Remy de Provence
+A circular trail from St. Remy de Provence

-to Les Baux, including 3 km on the Alpilles ridge
+to Les Baux, with 3 km on the Alpilles ridge

 Leaving the medieval streets in St. Remy, you head to an even older quarter featuring 2,000 years old Roman monuments: Les Antiques and Glanum.
 Walking and jogging through pines, on back roads and forest tracks, you gently climb to the Alpilles ridge’s trail, reached after a detour to the Rock with two holes, immortalized by Vincent van Gogh.
 Up there, you enjoy a great scenery all around.
 Following the main ridge, you gradually approach Les Baux de Provence.
 Built on a rocky spur, the ruined medieval castle suddenly appear.
 Once the fief of lords among the most powerful in South of France, this site is something unique.
 The entrance of the ruined citadel and the few streets in the village are worthwile.
 The trail back to St. Rémy passes the Alpilles crest at a point further west.